sneakers-the-rat/infrastructure/_sections/2_5_knowledge.md

 !! jimmy wales on wikipedia:

+!! why is it that literally every project is organized on google docs and slack? we can do better for collective organization

 !! https://www.dbpedia.org/

 !! why is public trust in scientists so low? could it be that there is an alternative to scientists seeing themselves as cloistered experts? re: cold war peer review paper